coela-oss/erpnext-docker/README.md

-# Enterprise to Always
+# ERP Next Docker

+WIP(Learning)

-This repository include the setup script for Self hosting ERP Next on WSL or Linux.
+Self hosting ERP Next on WSL or Linux.
+The purpose is to organize ERPNext's docker compose can build it instantly.
+This repository refer [frappe/frappe_docker](https://github.com/frappe/frappe_docker.git), and added submodules.

-Run on Windows, remove ```platform: linux/amd64``` from each compose file.
+I mainly use in Ubuntu/Debian, if on Windows, remove ```platform: linux/amd64``` from each compose file.

-## Overview
+## Services

-System summary

 * Traefik
 * MariaDB
 * Redis
 * Frappe/ERPNext
 * ERPNext setup tools
-* Neko Remote web browser (as simple RDP)
+* Neko Remote web browser (Option as simple RDP)

 ## (Pre)Install Docker